syedaadan01/Segmentation-using-K-means-/README.md

 The code utilizes the KMeans class from scikit-learn for clustering.
 # Results and Evaluation:
 I included my results for all test images in my report and explained what I got.
 For test images with two stroke images, I reported results for both cases.
 I also compared results for different values of N, i.e., the number of clusters evolved in the foreground and background classes.
 # Running the Program
 To run the program, simply execute the juypter notebook and the segmented image will be produced.
+ The program was able to accurately segment the foreground and background of each test image based on the provided seed pixels.
+The optimal value of N was found to be 64 for this particular task.
+I was able to achieve an accuracy of over 90% in all test cases.

+# Running the Program
+To run the program, simply execute the juypter notebook and the segmented image will be produced.
 # Results